RyanFok8/Kibana-Test-for-RDFox/README.md

 Open `elasticsearch.yml` and switch the value of `xpack.license.self_generated.type` setting from `trial` to `basic` to disable paid features.

 Then, open the folder in the terminal and initialize the Elasticsearch users and groups required by docker-elk by executing the command:
+(Note: This task only needs to be performed once, during the *initial* startup ofthe stack)

 ```sh
 docker-compose up setup